Freecell Solitaire

 What is the difference between Freecell Solitaire and Double Freecell?

-Classic Freecell uses one deck and shorter columns, which makes progress easier to visualize.
-Double Freecell uses two decks and creates denser columns, longer planning chains, and tougher endgames.
+Classic Freecell uses one 52-card deck dealt into eight columns, which makes progress easier to visualize and individual card paths shorter.
+Double Freecell uses two decks (104 cards) and creates denser columns, longer planning chains, and much tougher endgames - while keeping only four free cells.
+The same strategic principles apply, but Double Freecell requires deeper forward planning and stricter free-cell conservation.

 Freecell Solitaire FAQ